 Athletes receive points based on their placement and number of competitors in each event, and these points determine the final series winners in each section.
 Sectional series awards are presented at the nonqualifying event held in conjunction with each adult sectional championships.

-Participants compete in both the free skate and compulsory events at least two participating Compete USA and/or nonqualifying competitions, one being the nonqualifying event held in conjunction with a skater’s adult sectional championships.
+Participants compete in the free skate events at least two participating Compete USA and/or nonqualifying competitions, one being the nonqualifying event held in conjunction with a skater’s adult sectional championships.

 Other Skating Opportunities